panzerdp/dmitripavlutin.com/content/posts/093-compare-strings/index.md

 While `str1` and `str2` look the same, the comparison `str1 === str2` evaluates to `false`.
 How's that possible?

 Let's detail into how to correctly compare strings in JavaScript.
-Before starting, I'm going to familiarize you with different points of view of what a character is in JavaScript: as a unit of writing, and rendered character.
+Before starting, I'm going to familiarize you with the terms of grapheme (a unit of writing) and combining character (specialized character that modify the look of a base character).

 ## 1. What's a grapheme